 Indeed, over 1.5 million of them visited our website last month.
 That’s enough to fill Dallas Cowboys stadium 20 times over.
 Yet we’re never satisfied with yesterday’s success.

 Nutrition science is dynamic, new discoveries are made almost daily.
 And that’s just on the research side.
-As we continue to coach our own clients (nearly 50,000 of them to date), we’re discovering new methods of helping them achieve real, lasting behavior change.
+As we continue to coach our own clients, we’re discovering new methods of helping them achieve real, lasting behavior change.

 That’s why we’re constantly updating the course curriculum.
 This is great for you since we just released our third edition.
 It includes: